wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Fix: A conflict with the plugin WP Migrate DB (Pro)
+* Fix: Limit the staging name to maximum of 16 characters

 = 0.9.1 =
 * Fix: Change search and replace function for table wp_options.
 This prevented on some sites the moving of serialized theme data